 ON SCREEN TEXT: Medicare Made Clear® by UnitedHealthcare

-Original Medicare (Parts A and B):
+What are my costs for Original Medicare (Parts A and B)?

 Medicare supplement plans are designed to help limit out-of-pocket costs by helping to pay for some of the costs Original Medicare doesn't pay.
 There are Medigap plan options available with low to no copays.
 For example, the only out-of-pocket costs associated with Plan G would be your monthly premium and the annual Part B deductible ($203 in 2021).
 Medigap plans offer peace of mind with predictable out-of-pocket costs.
 Benefits and costs vary depending on the plan you choose.